-The district election held in May 2023 saw significant numbers of new members be elected.
-Since then a comprehensive induction programme including 25 training sessions has been delivered to new members.
+The district election held in May 2023 saw significant numbers of new members elected.
+Since then a comprehensive induction programme which included 25 training sessions being delivered to new members.
 This programme included sessions on a variety of subjects including ICT, Democratic Process, Code of Conduct, Planning Essentials, Local Plan, Enforcement, Scrutiny introduction and questioning skills.
-This programme has continued to be built upon throughout the year, with various training sessions delivered to both new and more experienced members to ensure they are fully equipped to fulfil their roles.
-We have also had one By Election, and training and development has been replicated on a one to one basis with the new Councillor.
-We have held 6 and 12 monthly evaluations with new Councillors in order to identify additional needs or gaps.
+This programme has continued to be built upon with various training sessions delivered to both new and more experienced members to ensure they are fully equipped to fulfil their roles.
+Where By Elections have taken place, training and development has been replicated on a one to one basis with the new Councillors.
+We have continued to hold 6 and 12 monthly evaluations with new Councillors in order to identify additional needs or gaps.

 The Council fully supports the requirements to ensure that both Members and senior officers have the necessary skill sets to fulfil their strategic role in the organisation.
 The Council continues to invest in development for officers and managers.
 All people managers continue to be supported to understand staff wellbeing and manager participation in HR workshops delivered both virtually and face to face.
-During the year training on project management, diversity and inclusion and also awareness & training sessions held on subjects such as safeguarding, ADHD and website and word accessibility training have been delivered.
+During the year training on project management and procurement have been delivered along with the introduction of a new online training system; Skillgate.
+Mandatory modules have been released using this online system including topics such as sexual harassment awareness, work health and safety, introduction to data protection and safeguarding.
 We've also supported staff with talks on the Pensions scheme and Planning for retirement.